 Useful accessory: levelling base

-Bubble levels can do a sufficient job, but if precision is very important to you, try a levelling base.
+Bubble levels can do a sufficient job, but if precision is very important to you, get yourself a levelling base.

-Levelling base is a simple add-on between the tripod and the tripod head that allow you to perfectly level your camera with the ground.
+Levelling base is a simple add-on between a tripod and a tripod head that allow you to perfectly level your camera with the ground.
 It has its own bubble level to help you level it.

 What is special about it (compared to the bubble level) is that it allows you to do down to degree-precise adjustments.